Investing in a Bear Market Using Sector Rotation

-The good news is, yes, you can protect and even grow investments in an economic slowdown and corresponding market downturn.
-Below is an overview of some strategies discussed in a previous article you can use to do just that.
+The good news is, yes, you could protect and even grow investments in an economic slowdown and corresponding market downturn.
+Below is an overview of some strategies discussed in a previous article you could consider using.

-- Reduce your exposure to stocks: Looking at the allocation of your assets, you want to reduce the amount of equities in your portfolio.
-Bottom line, if you are worried stock prices are not going to continue to rise; SELL THEM!
-Reduce your exposure to declining stock prices.
-There is no sin in taking profits, or as some say in the world of gambling “taking some profits off the table”.
+- Reduce your exposure to stocks: Looking at the allocation of your assets, you may want to reduce the amount of equities in your portfolio.

 - Increase your cash holdings.
-This provides two benefits: 1) When prices do ultimately stabilize (the trough), you will have available cash to invest in the next recovery, and 2) with short term interest rates rising, you can actually once again earn income on your cash and cash equivalents.
-For example, money market funds are now yielding over 2.25%, giving you safety, liquidity, and some yield.
+This provides two benefits: 1) When prices do ultimately stabilize (the trough), you could have available cash to invest in the next recovery, and 2) if short term interest rates are rising, you could actually once again earn income on your cash and cash equivalents.
+For example, at the time of this writing,money market funds are yielding over 2.25%.

-- Look at safer investments like bonds, which offer income, but not price growth (or price deterioration in the case of a down market)
+- Look at safer investments like bonds, which may offer short-term income, but not price growth (or price deterioration in the case of a down market)

 The Next Strategy: Equity Sector Rotation